 If ever there’s an issue with the release or sensitivity of these appetite hormones, you may experience great difficulty achieving a healthy weight.
-This article covers three of the most well-known appetite regulators: leptin, insulin and ghrelin.
+This article covers three of the most well-known appetite regulators: leptin, insulin, and ghrelin.

 Hormones and hunger

 Did you know that chronically elevated levels of leptin, insulin and ghrelin can create a constant feeling of hunger?
-Because hunger is both a physiological sensation and hormonal response, it’s something that can’t be dealt with willpower alone.
+Because hunger is both a physiological sensation and a hormonal response, it’s something that can’t be dealt with by willpower alone.
 In fact, how we respond to hunger can actually lead to insulin or leptin resistance, obesity, and metabolic syndrome.

 Leptin is our satiety hormone which signals the brain when there’s enough energy stored in the body.
 It is produced by fat cells (adipocytes) and helps prevent overindulgence.
 Obese individuals often release too much leptin due to the number of fat cells they have.
-Consequently, a resistance manifests, leading to overeating due to the failure to feel satisfied after a regular meal.
+Consequently, resistance manifests, leading to overeating due to the failure to feel satisfied after a regular meal.

 Insulin is our storage hormone and is secreted by the pancreas in response to food intake.
 It allows our cells to actively take in energy (glucose) from food.
 However, a diet high in sugar can increase our insulin levels over time.
-When insulin levels are chronically high, our body fails to turn to fat stores a source of energy.
+When insulin levels are chronically high, our body fails to turn to fat stores as a source of energy.
 As a result, insulin resistance can develop.